paulmomtaz/paulmomtaz.github.io/_wp/DEI.md

 paperurl: ''
 journal: 'R&R at Journal of Business Venturing (with J. Hackmann)'
 version: ''
-abstract: 'We study how DEI impacts investement outcomes in private capital markets. [title shortened for double-blind peer review]'
+abstract: 'We study how DEI impacts investement outcomes in private capital markets.
+[Title and abstract amended for anonymity.]'
 ---